Blunk-electronic/ET/README.md

-# ET - ECAD Electronic Tool
+# ET - ECAD Electronic Modeling Tool
 ## An approach to model and develop complex schematics and layouts

 ### The Idea behind